-For a lot of – including our new extended friends in the PAX East hype group – PAX is a highlight of the year.
-It’s not just because of the bright and shiny games on the show floor, or because of the chance at a lot of free loot.
+For a lot of us – including our new extended friends in the PAX East hype group – PAX is a highlight of the year.
+It’s not just because of the bright and shiny games on the show floor or because of the chance of free loot.
 Its something deeper: the sense of understanding and belonging.
-Sure, the lines can be long and the crowd frustrating, but you get it because they are all here for the same reasons you are.
+Sure, the lines can be long and the crowd frustrating, but you deal with it because they are all here for the same reasons you are.
 There’s a reason why the PAX conventions use the slogan ‘Welcome Home’.

 |The empty expo hall floor from PAX Unplugged 2019 - A sight that causes antipication at the start of the weekend, and sadness at the end.|

 Is there any way to avoid the crash?